03difoha/AppsFromScratch/sessions/01/README.md

 * giving instructions
 * **communication**

-If I want to talk to my **grandma**, I need to use Italian.
+If I want to communicate with **someone** that doesn't speak English, I will need to learn a language that they can understand.
 To communicate with you, I use English.

 To **talk to a computer**, we use...